-Whether you’re an occupant or the building manager, you should always be aware of how your body responds inside the building.
-Pay attention your senses, because they might be trying to tell you something.
+Any good occupant or the building manager knows you should always be aware of how your body responds inside the building.
+Pay attention to your senses, because they might be trying to tell you something.

 I jokingly refer to people as PODS (Portable Organic Detection Systems) because humans are really good at knowing what feels comfortable and what feels wrong.

 For instance, pay attention when walking up stairs in your home, especially in the summertime.
 You may feel a temperature shift as you ascend the stairs.
 This is a possible sign that you have inconsistent conditioning throughout your home.
 If you feel like you’re having a hot flash, it may be that there is a pocket of heat somewhere inside your home.
 If you have one thermostat for heating and cooling you may notice hot or cold pockets from floor to floor.
 By using multiple zones to heat and cool your home, you can create a better balance throughout the living space.

 You should also pay attention to the relative humidity in the home, and your body is once again a good measuring tool.
 Is the hair on your arms standing up?
 In the winter, are you getting shocks from door knobs?
 These are signs that the air in the home is too dry, probably below 10%RH (relative humidity), and you need to get some moisture into your home.